luci/recipes-py/doc/user_guide.md

 ## Python3 Support

-Python3 support in recipes are still a work in progress as of 2021Q2.
+Status: Python3 support in recipes are still a work in progress as of Aug 2021.

-### Running with python3

-NOTE: As of 2021Q2, most recipe subcommands will fail with python3.

-To run recipes with python3, set the envvar `$RECIPES_USE_PY3` to `true`.
-This is respected by `recipes.py` (which can be run by any python interpreter), as well as the stubs generated with the `recipes.py bundle` subcommand.
+But most commonly used commands (e.g. test, luciexe) are Python3 compatible.
+We are working on making all engine-supplied recipe modules Python3 compatible.

 ### Indicating per-module/per-recipe compatibility